-The Everest Base Camp trek itinerary is 12 days from Lukla.
-Two acclimatisation days are built in, two nights above 5,000m, and the Khumbu’s most iconic stops woven into a schedule that gives your body the time it needs at altitude.
-Every day in this guide has a purpose.
-The acclimatisation days are not padding.
-The pacing is not conservative for comfort — it is conservative because it works.
-Furthermore, this guide covers every day in full detail: altitude, walking hours, the trail itself, what you will see, and what the body experiences at each stop.
-Consequently, you arrive at Lukla knowing exactly what the next 12 days involve — not just the highlights, but the honest picture of each stage from first step to last.
+The Everest Base Camp trek itinerary runs 12 days from Lukla.
+Two acclimatisation days are built in, two nights sit above 5,000m, and the Khumbu’s most iconic stops are woven into a schedule that gives your body the time it actually needs at altitude.
+Every day in this guide has a purpose — the acclimatisation days aren’t padding, and the pacing isn’t conservative for comfort, it’s conservative because it works.
+This guide covers every day in full detail: altitude, walking hours, the trail itself, what you’ll see, and what your body experiences at each stop.
+By the time you land in Lukla, you’ll know exactly what the next 12 days involve — not just the highlights, but the honest picture of each stage from first step to last.

 What’s Inside This Guide